-Flashing the beasts in their eyes with the flashlight did seem to buy him a bit of time as he ran, leaving him to wonder if the laser pointer keychain would work here.
-He didn’t dare try to grab for it at the moment as the light effect started to become less strong as the group spread out to not be as easy to get all at once.
+Flashing the beasts in their eyes with the flashlight did buy him a bit of time as he ran, leaving him to wonder if the laser pointer keychain would work here.
+He didn’t dare try to grab for it at the moment as the light effect started to become less impactful as the group began to spread out.

-Once he came to a stop, he felt the weight of the beast stepping onto his body to hold him in place.
-Victor screamed out from the pain and put his hand on the nose of the creature to try and get his arm out, but instead, he felt blood splashing onto him in a slight mist, after two soft thuds were heard and two jolts were felt on his arm as the beasts head moved.
+Once he did came to a stop, he felt the weight of the beast stepping onto his body to hold him in place.
+Victor screamed out from the pain and put his hand on the nose of the creature to try and get his arm out, but instead, he felt blood splashing onto him in a slight mist, before two soft thuds were heard and two jolts were felt on his arm as the beasts head sharply moved.

-“Alright get that thing off of him I’ll take out the other two unless they run.”
-Said a strong and confident voice.
+“Alright get that thing off of him,” a strong and confident voice rang out, “I’ll take out the other two before they can run away.”